Most people ditch their walk-behind mower because they are physically unable or down-right unwilling to push it anymore.

 If tractors are linemen, then zero turn mowers

 are the running backs and receivers on the team.
-These high-performance mowers zip around your lawn at 8 mph and can turn on a dime.
+These high-performance mowers zip around your lawn at speeds up to 8 mph and can turn on a dime.

-Their revolutionary steering system allows you to make nimble 360 degree turns with ease.
-Zero turn mowers will save you the most time while mowing.
+Their steering system allows you to make nimble 360 degree turns with ease.
+Because of their faster speed and improved maneuverability, zero turn mowers will save you the most time while mowing.